Loop Quantization and Symmetry: Configuration Spaces: Conclusions

 \section{Conclusions}

 We conclude with some comments on possible extensions of the present paper. \bunum \item First of all, one can further investigate the properties of the solution of the differential equation, in particular, its full expansion into powers of $\inv c$.
 Of course, this includes a proof that the solution $\faf$ is real-analytic at $\pm\infty$.
-Currently, Brunnemann and Koslowski \cite{d87} proceed in that direction.
-They have derived a recursion equation for the coefficients of the power series and are going to establish the necessary estimates for all orders in $\inv c$.
+Brunnemann and Koslowski have proceeded in that direction. \footnote{After the first version of our article had been put on the {\tt arxiv}, Brunnemann and Koslowski completed their preprint \cite{d87}.} They have derived a recursion equation for the coefficients of the power series and are going to establish the necessary estimates for all orders in $\inv c$.
 Moreover, they describe $\quer\setabb$ explicitly in terms of spin networks and discuss the implementation of symmetries further on the quantum level of the full gravitational theory.

 \item Then, one should determine the behaviour of parallel transports for the spherical ($k=1$) and the hyperbolic ($k=-1$) homogeneous isotropic universes.
 We expect completely analogous behaviour if one replaces straight lines by geodesics and $\invzush$ by the respective (up to gauge transforms) homogeneous isotropic connection. \item Next, one should investigate the homogeneous, but anisotropic case.
 Here, we already know from \cite{paper28} that generically the parallel transports do not depend almost periodically on $c$ (for $k=0$).
 Even more, they are ``at least as non-almost periodic'' as for the corresponding isotropic case.
 This can easily be seen as the isotropic connections form a diagonal line $\R$ in the set of anisotropic connections forming $\R^3$.
 The detailed analysis, however, will be more sophisticated, as the nice structure of the differential equation \eqref{eq:dgl2_a} for $a$, where the (w.r.t.\ $c$) leading coefficient of $a$ is constantly $c^2$ is now quadratic in $c_1, c_2, c_3$ though, but path-depending: